mcmire/rpg/README.md

 # Link to the Past

-## What is this?

-It's a clone of one of the Zelda games, specifically *Link to the Past*, written entirely in JavaScript.
+This is a clone of *Legend of Zelda: Link to the Past* for the SNES, written entirely in JavaScript.

 Current progress on Heroku here: <http://zelda-lttp.herokuapp.com>

-## Before you do anything
+## Pre-flight

 Bundler is being used to load the few dependencies this app has at runtime, so you'll want to make sure you have that installed.
 Then run:

     bundle install --binstubs

-## Running
+## Running the game

 The game runs inside a Sinatra app, because it just ends up being easier.
 To boot the app all you have to say is: